-Before the Regulation was implemented, Bitcoin-based business activity was unregulated and, accordingly, its minimal participation costs attracted startup developers like Chino.
-In November 2013, Petitioner incorporated his business, Chino LTD, with the purpose of installing Bitcoin processing services in New York.
-Chino Aff. ¶¶ 2-3.
-In December 2014, Chino co-
+Before the Regulation was implemented, Bitcoin-based business activity was unregulated and, accordingly, its minimal participation costs attracted startup developers like Petitioner.
+In November 2013, Petitioner incorporated his business, Chino Ltd., with the purpose of installing Bitcoin processing services in the State of New York.
+Chino Aff. ¶ 2.